ChandruMurugan100/JenkinsTest/README.md

 # JenkinsTest
-Checking the first jenkins by using docker
+Simple jenkins pipeline to check the docker image is working or not as per the requirements